-LABELING AND CLASSIFICATION: This product does not meet the definition of any hazard class as defined by European Union Council Directive 67/548/EEC and subsequent Directive.
+LABELING/CLASSIFICATION: This product does not meet the definitions of any class as defined by the European Union Council Directive 67/548/EEC or subsequent Directives.

+Classification: Not applicable.
 Risk Phrases: Not applicable.
-Classification: Not applicable.

 Safety Phrases: Not applicable.
 Annex II Hazard Symbol: Not applicable.